michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \end{bmatrix}
 $$

-In the parlance of Kalman filters, we can abstract this such that our state transition matrix, **F**, is simply:
+In the parlance of Kalman filters, we can abstract this such that our state transition matrix, $\mathbf{F}$, is simply:

 $$
 \mathbf{F} = \begin{bmatrix} \mathbf{I}_3 & \mathbf{0}_3 & \mathbf{0}_3 & \mathbf{I}_3 \\